On Non-Existence of Stabilizer Absolutely Maximally Entangled States in Even Local Dimensions: Main Result

 which can also be written as

 Let us assume that all determinants are a unit in $\mathbb{Z}_{d}$.
-This implies that all of the determinants are odd, and so if the right side of Eq. \eqref{eq: contradiction} is even, then the left-hand side is necessarily odd (and vice versa), hence we get a contradiction.
-This implies that one of the determinants is not a unit in $\mathbb{Z}_{d}$, meaning that Eq. \eqref{eq: set_S} has a nontrivial solution for some $j\geqslant 2k$, and therefore $\ket{G}$ is not AME. \end{proof}
+This implies that all of the determinants are odd, and so if the right-hand side of Eq.~\eqref{eq: contradiction} is even, then the left-hand side is necessarily odd (and vice versa), which is a contradiction.
+This implies that one of the determinants is not a unit in $\mathbb{Z}_{d}$, meaning that Eq.~\eqref{eq: set_S} has a nontrivial solution for some $j\geqslant 2n$, and therefore $\ket{G}$ is not AME. \end{proof} It is crucial to distinguish between canonical graph states defined over the ring $\mathbb{Z}_d$ and general stabilizer states, which may exploit the structure of finite fields $\mathbb{F}_{q}$ when the local dimension $q$ is a prime power.
+For instance, while Theorem~\ref{thm} proves that a canonical graph state AME$(4,4)$ cannot exist over $\mathbb{Z}_4$ (due to the even-parity contradiction), a stabilizer AME$(4,4)$ state is well known to exist when constructed over $\mathbb{F}_4$ (e.g., by grouping 8 qubits~\cite{Helwig2013}).
+However, this algebraic construction is impossible for local dimensions that are not prime powers.
+For $d \equiv 2 \pmod 4$, in particular for $d=6$, no finite field exists, and the decomposition includes a $\mathbb{Z}_2$ component.
+Since all qubit stabilizer states are locally unitarily equivalent to qubit graph states~\cite{Gottesman1997}, this imposes the ring constraints, meaning the non-existence of graph states naturally extends to the non-existence of all stabilizer states in these dimensions.
+This conclusion, combined with the results from Ref.~\cite{Cha26}, allows us to state the following:

-In the case of $d=2$, Theorem \ref{thm} holds for all stabilizer states, not just graph states, as per Ref. \cite{Gottesman1997}, all qubit stabilizer states are equivalent to qubit graph states up to local unitaries.
-Interestingly, this conclusion, combined with \cite[Theorem 4]{cha2026stabilizermathrmame46statedoes} allows us to strengthen our result for $d\equiv 2\,(\bmod\,4)$ for a more generic case involving many-body scenario beyond the single four-party case: \begin{corollary} There are no $N$-partite stabilizer AME states of local dimension $d\equiv2\,(\bmod\,4)$, for $N=4 k$ and $k\in \mathbb{N}_{+}$. \end{corollary}